This resource contains style guide recommendations and guidelines for writing about New Relic's NerdGraph API.

 - Because there is a different URL for the EU version of the NerdGraph explorer, we should generally link to the NerdGraph explorer docs section and not to the explorer URL.

-- Avoid using just "explorer" because that conflicts with other explorers (for example, the REST API explorer, or New Relic Explorer).
+- Avoid using just "explorer" because that conflicts with other explorers (for example, the REST API explorer, or the entity explorer).

 - We can explain, if we think it's helpful, that the NerdGraph explorer is built with GraphiQL, an open source platform for building GraphQL queries.
 This may be helpful to explain because both GraphQL and GraphiQL are known in the industry.